fncbook/fnc/chapter6/euler.md

 We could view the left-hand side as a forward-difference approximation to $u'(t)$ at $t=t_i$.
 We can rearrange the equation to get **Euler's method**, our first method for IVPs.

 (algorithm-ivp-euler)=
-::::{proof:algorithm} Euler's method for an IVP
+::::{prf:algorithm} Euler's method for an IVP
 Given the IVP $u'=f(t,u)$, $u(a)=u_0$, and the nodes {eq}`nodes-euler`, iteratively compute the sequence

 ```{math}